Where to Stay in Merida 2023: 6 Best Areas

 Separated from the cathedral by the ‘Passage of the Revolution’, a glass-roofed tunnel often displaying various art installations, is the MACAY Museum of Contemporary Yucatan Art.
 Converted from a colonial-era palace, this is another beautiful building, filled with art exhibits in a range of mediums produced by Mexican artists.

-luxury ($$$): Hotel Boutique La Mision De Fray Diego This 5-star hotel is only one block from the city’s historic center and commercial zone.
-The hotel offers an on-site restaurant serving regional and Spanish cuisine, and an outdoor swimming pool.
-It has rooms with a LED satellite TV, an electronic safety deposit box, ironing facilities, air conditioning, and a work desk.
+luxury ($$$): Hotel Boutique La Mision De Fray Diego, 5-star hotel located in the historic center and commercial zone.
+It has an on-site restaurant serving regional and Spanish cuisine, and an outdoor swimming pool.

-mid-range ($$): Hotel Caribe Merida Yucatan this 4-star hotel is located in the historic center of Merida, 3 minutes walk from the city’s main square where you can enjoy an array of tourist attractions.
+mid-range ($$): Hotel Caribe Merida Yucatan, 4-star hotel centrally located in the historic center of Merida, 3 minutes walk from the city’s main square where you can enjoy an array of tourist attractions.
 It features rooms with a private bathroom, hairdryer, cable TV, and air conditioning.

-budget ($): Hotel Doralba Inn is set in a colonial mansion located in the historical district just within short walking distance. from the Plaza Mayor.
-In this central park, you will find the Cathedral, the Government Palace, the Olimpo Museum, and Casa de Montejo which belonged to the founder of the city.
+budget ($): Hotel Doralba Inn, great accommodation located in colonial mansion in central location, short distance from the Plaza Mayor.
+In this central park, you will find the Cathedral, Olimpo Museum, and Casa de Montejo which belonged to the founder of the city.

 2. Mérida Centro